nrdave/dotfiles/README.md

 ### Waybar

 The bar I use for Wayland compositors.
 Not gonna go in depth here yet.
+That said, I use Font Awesome for icons.

+Dependencies:
+- pavucontrol
+- Fira Code font
+- Font Awesome